awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-aws-copilot-cli.md

    Enter *`demo`*\.

-### Step 4: Set up your ECS application service<a name="getting-started-ecs-copilot-cli-setup-svc"></a>
+### Step 4: Set up an ECS Service in your "demo" Application<a name="getting-started-ecs-copilot-cli-setup-svc"></a>

-1. You are prompted to choose a service type\.
-You are building a simple Flask application which serves a small API\.
+1. You're prompted to choose a service type\.
+You're building a simple Flask application that serves a small API\.

    ```
    Which service type best represents your service's architecture?
 [Use arrows to move, type to filter, ? for more help]
       > Load Balanced Web Service
         Backend Service
+        Scheduled Job
    ```

-   Choose *`Load Balanced Web Service`*\.
+    Choose * ` Load Balanced Web Service ` *\.

 1. Provide a name for your service\.